Blue Mountain Early Learning Hub – serves Umatilla, Union and Morrow Counties

 Backbone Organization: Northwest Regional Education Service District

 VISION: Strong Resilient Families, Children Healthy and Ready to Learn

 MISSION: To work collaboratively to support coordinated systems that are child-centered, family-friendly, and linguistically appropriate and community-based to meet the needs of the populations and communities of Clatsop, Columbia, and Tillamook counties.

-South Coast Regional Early Learning Hub – serves Coos and Curry Counties
+South Coast Regional Early Learning Hub – serves Coos, Curry and Douglas Counties

 Backbone Organization: Oregon Coast Community Action

 VISION: Supporting children and families as they learn and grow through quality opportunities and community partnerships.

 MISSION: Our purpose is to develop a system that provides positive outcomes for children and families in our region.

 South-Central Oregon Early Learning Hub – serves Douglas, Klamath, and Lake Counties

 VISION: Families, early childhood professionals, schools, business and faith leaders, healthcare providers, and others will work in partnership to (1) assure services and supports are readily accessible; (2) employ evidence-based/promising practices and innovative approaches that lead to improved outcomes for young children and their families; and (3) address the cultural and linguistic needs of at risk and traditionally underserved young children and their families.